Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1b-start.md

 ```
 XAdd(ctx context.Context, a *XAddArgs)
 ```
-- At this point, you'll notice the definition of a RediSearch query:
+- Now you'll notice the definition of a RediSearch query:
 ```
 searchQuery := fmt.Sprintf("@pop:%s @mmr:[%d %d] -@user:(%s)", vals[0], int(mmr*0.975), int(mmr*1.025), btags)
 ```
 - Next, some filtering on the message from the ticket stream is performed to see if the user belongs to a group.
-If they are the Groups Leaderboard is incremented by adding another message to the metric stream.
+If they are, the Groups Leaderboard is incremented by adding another message to the metric stream.
 - Some more filtering is performed to amend the query.
 - The RedisSearch query is now performed.
-If no results are returned, a ticket is created (using `redisClient.HMSet()`).
+If no results are returned, a ticket (in the form of a Redis hash) is created (using `redisClient.HMSet()`).
 Otherwise, it's updated for the matching user.
 ```
 searchClient.Search(redisearch.NewQuery(searchQuery)
 ```
-- *** TODO: backfill ***
+- The next step is where the actual matmaching occurs.
+If the RediSearch query returns three users ready to play, a fourth is added to the group, and this data is put on the backfill stream.
+Tickets that have been persisted as hashes get unlinked (a non-blocking Redis delete command) at this point.
 - Some cleanup is performed by deleting the message from the ticket stream.
 ```
 XDel(ctx context.Context, stream string, ids ...string)